dainst/cilantro/README.md

 Then generate an access token at https://github.com/settings/tokens/new, and add the token to your local .env file.

+Get your local user id and group id by running

+    id -u && id -g

+and add those to your local .env file.

 Run all docker containers with backend services:

     make run